 The trickster god went door to door with a large hollow gourd (or coconut), asking each person for just a little of their wisdom.
 The people felt sorry for Anansi.
 For all the tricks he had made, they knew he was the least wise of them all.

-“Here,” he would say, “take a little wisdom.
+“Here,” they would say, “take a little wisdom.
 I will still have so much more than you.”

 Eventually, Anansi filled his gourd until it was overflowing with wisdom.